 Indicators of Sexual Abuse

-Sexual abuse is sexual contact with a child by another person who may use force or threats, or exploits a position of authority.
+Sexual abuse is sexual contact with a child by another person who may use force or threats, or exploit a position of authority.
 Sexual abuse is known as an adverse childhood experience (ACE) that is linked to poor health outcomes.
-In fact, sexual abuse in childhood as an ACE is linked with the worst mental and physical health problems in adolescence and adulthood (as compared with divorce or growing up in poverty as ACEs) with physical abuse as a close second (Putnam et al., 2020).
-Like physical abuse, sexual abuse is not linked to any particular class, cultural group, or even age.
-For example, recent attention has been given to child-on-child sexual abuse, which most likely is the case of a victimized child re-enacting his/her abuse upon another child.* The sexual abuser is most often a parent, guardian, relative, family friend, or someone the child knows.
+In fact, sexual abuse in childhood as an ACE is linked with the worst mental and physical health problems in adolescence and adulthood (as compared with ACEs such as divorce or growing up in poverty), with physical abuse as a close second (Putnam et al., 2020).
+The sexual abuser is most often a parent, guardian, relative, family friend, or someone the child knows.
 Acts of sexual abuse perpetrated by strangers are usually single episodes with many different children, while familial sexual abuse is usually multiple occurrences to the same child over a period of months or years.
-There were 2,354 cases of child sexual abuse reported in Florida in 2019 (USDHHS, 2019).
+Child-on-child sexual abuse also needs to be reported the same way as other forms of abuse.
+Make sure to note the age of the child perpetrator, as a case involving a child 12 years old or younger will be handled differently than a case involving a child aged 13 or older.
+There were 2,891 cases of child sexual abuse reported in Florida in 2022, making up 11.8% of all confirmed cases (CWLA, 2024).

-The common characteristics of a sexually abused child are discussed below.
+The common characteristics of a sexually abused child are discussed below (Child Welfare Information Gateway, 2019).

 Physical Signs of Sexual Abuse